jaruserickson/naruto-cv/README.md

    - Characters which showed up in some ambiguous cases were: `might_guy`:: generic face, `yamato`:: generic face, `shino_aburame`:: hidden face, `konan`:: generic girl face.
  - I believe the next step should be expanding the dataset, then trying other networks.
  - I'm going to also write a different script to run the object detector, and rather than simply output frame by frame, process the video and output that (with sound!)
+   - To intake some of these (the bounding boxes can get pretty small/large), i needed to change one of the parameters of `to_absolute_coordinates` `to check_range=False`.
    - To properly get sound processing working, i'm using [FFmpeg](https://github.com/FFmpeg/FFmpeg) to detatch the audio from the YouTube video and attach it to the processed video.

 **Improvements**